 The three-year degree course finally ended in four years and I decided to leave physics and go for a MBA at the Indian Institute of Management, Calcutta.
-To some extent, I had got interested in economics and the social sciences during extra-curricular reading in college and felt that it was worth trying to see if there was a career in that field, with the back-up option of getting a job as an executive if I turned out to be no good at it.
+To some extent, I had got interested in economics and the social sciences during extra-curricular reading in college and felt that it was worth trying to see if there was a career in that field, with the backup option of getting a job as an executive if I turned out to be no good at it.
 Two people I knew at Presidency had gone on to the IIM; I had thought of both as extremely sharp as well as very good company.
-One, Dipesh Chakraborty, had done his MBA and had started doing a Ph.D in history, while at IIM!
+One, Dipesh Chakraborty, had done his MBA and had started doing a Ph.D. in history, while at IIM!
 In Presidency, he too had studied physics.
 It is probably tempting after the fact to say that he was clearly destined for great things, but, in fact, he was one of the most incisive and analytical people I had met in college.
 (I am not too clear now how I knew him, since he was about four years senior to us.)
 He is now, of course, an eminent historian.
-The second was Indrajit Gupta, who had in fact studied history at Presidency (and was also from my school).
-Indrajit, with whom I still keep in touch, is now a CEO of a software development company.
-If it was possible to predict Dipesh's future career, Indrajit's was a complete surprise.
-The fact that he was able to learn program: "... on his own, then strike out as an entrepreneur in a new field (and be a success at it) speaks volumes for both his own abilities and the confidence that Presidency must have given some of us.
+The second was Indrajit Gupta, who had in fact studied History at Presidency (and was also from my school), who had a later successful career as a software executive and now management professor.